Journal of the Royal Anthropological Institute

 - Quotations of more than fifty words should be set off with a double hard return and indented.
 Foreign words (except proper names) should be italicized.

 - Photographs, tables, figures, and other illustrations should be on separate pages, numbered and titled.
-Photographs should be in black and white; tables, figures, and line artwork should be presented with black ink on a white background.
 When submitting a paper in hard copy for consideration please provide such materials in low-resolution format or as photocopies.
-If accepted, final higher-resolution or original copies will be requested.
-Illustrations submitted electronically should be in 300 dpi format (either tif or jpeg) and accompanied by a separate file of captions.
-A floppy disk or CD with the illustrations and their captions in the above formats should be posted to the editor via the Royal Anthropological Institute after the paper has been accepted.
+If accepted, digital higher-resolution or original copies of these materials will need to be sent to the editorial office via email.
+Illustrations must be in a minimum 300 dpi format (either tif or jpeg files).

 - Each article must include a 25-50 word 'note on contributor(s)' together will full institutional address details (including email address).
 In addition, an abstract of 100-50 words should be provided.
 The abstract will be printed in English but should also be suitable for translation into French (a French abstract follows each article).
 The abstract in particular should be submitted in its final form, as owing to the translation process, it cannot be guaranteed that changes to the abstract at proofing stage will be incorporated into the final article.